What am I doing?

 I'd use different time scales at the same time for different material.
 This meant that the ostinato always looked the same,

 but moved across the display at different speeds depending on how fast it was played.

 This technique turned out to be appropriate for other pieces that feature augmentation and diminution,

 Here, I was something of a prankster.

-Bach wrote a perpetual canon that modulates continuously, so that each time around, it was a note higher.
+Bach wrote a perpetual canon that modulates continuously, so that each time around, it was one whole-tone higher.

 Of course, this meant that, for practical purposes,

 it wasn't truly perpetual, since it would rise up and out of the range of human hearing.

 I decided to remedy that by having the pitch shift downwards at a rate that would cancel out the modulation.